Henryjiepanli/Uncertainty-aware-Network/README.md

 The results on the three building datasets can be downloaded via Baidu Disk：[Link](https://pan.baidu.com/s/1MkoWfIyz7DADg37nUuMTgw?pwd=UANE) Code:UANE

-We have released the codes of our network including four backbones (*VGG, ResNet50, Res2Net-50, PVT-v2-b2*).
+We have released the codes of our UANet based on four backbones (*VGG, ResNet50, Res2Net-50, and PVT-v2-b2*).
 The whole training and testing framework of the paper will be released soon!

 ## Reference
 Our data processing is based on the [BuildFormer](https://github.com/WangLibo1995/BuildFormer).
 Here, we sincerely express our gratitude to the authors of that paper.